 During the 2008 election cycle, Tim Cook donated to Barack Obama's first White House election campaign.

-In 2009, Tim Cook served as chief executive officer while Steve Jobs was on a leave of absence due to failing health.
+In 2009, Tim Cook served as chief executive while Steve Jobs was on a leave of absence due to failing health.

 On October 5, 2011, Steve Jobs died due to complications from pancreatic cancer.